jossives/p210/syllabus.md

 ## Class format:

-* **Skill-building class
-s (the first seven weeks):** We will the first seven weeks building up your computation skills in a regular cycle of pre-class activities, in-class group activities and individual lab work.
+* **Skill-building classes (the first seven weeks):** We will the first seven weeks building up your computation skills in a regular cycle of pre-class activities, in-class group activities and individual lab work.
 * **Mini-projects (the final five weeks):** We will then move onto using class time in the final five weeks to work on five weekly mini-projects.

 ### Skill-building class periods (the first seven weeks)